nishantk06/nishantk06.github.io/_posts/portfolio/2019-06-10-ashokan-ethos.md

 ---
 layout: default
 categories: portfolio
-title: 'The Death of An Ashokan Ethos'
+title: The Death of An Ashokan Ethos
 published: true
 ---